bholmesdev/bholmesdev/src/blog/the-web-dev-tools-that-helped-me-get-s-done-in-2020.md

 I know 2020 hit a lot of people hard this year.
 If you're struggling with family, dealing with kids at home, finding a new job, losing your mind indoors... well, at least you made it through to today 🙂

-If you have anything else that made your life better as a developer or as a person, please drop them in the comments below.
+If you have anything else that made your life better as a developer or as a person, please drop them in the comments on the [DEV version](https://dev.to/bholmesdev/the-web-dev-tools-that-helped-me-get-s-done-in-2020-gpl) of this post.
 Would love to hear some fresh perspectives as we all take a fresh start for 2021!